evg123/platformer-ge/part1/README.md

 - Your character should be able to run and jump (arrowkeys and spacebar or WASD and spacebar)
 - There should be tiles that a character can run on and jump over
   - That means you should think about a 2D collision system
-- There should be some 'background' image (i.e. clouds in the sky, mountains, a blue gradient, etc) in your world.
+- There should have some 'background' image (i.e. clouds in the sky, mountains, a blue gradient, etc) in your world.
 - You should think about 'enemy characters' (This will be implemented in part 2)
+- You should think about a 'special feature' or gameplay mechanic that makes your game unique.
 - There should be a tile editor (see next section)
+- You should include a sprite editor (see next section)

 ### Tile Editor
 A tile editor is a simple tool that allows you to place, select, and draw tiles to preview your level.